Service Hours are a graduation requirement for all Lake Orion High School students earning a diploma.

 - Complete 20 service hours at approved locations or activities throughout your 4 years as a student at Lake Orion High School.

-- Submit activity information, contact information and reflection for each volunteer experience through your x2VOL account
+- Submit activity information, contact information and a valid reflection for each volunteer experience through your x2VOL account.

 Option 2.
 Research Paper: